ExWoW/mod_weather_vibe/README.md

 ```
 - Extending logic or eventually even adding dynamic weather models
 - Adding weather fronts moving through entire world
-- Testing normally locked zones that dont allow weather
+- Adding and testing zones which are normally locked for weather changes
-- Do not update when there are no players/real players in the zone (performance)
+- [Optimize performance] do not update weather when there are no players/real players in the zone
-- More testing
 ```

 You can enable all zones by running the scripts mentioned below, they are part of the default config but i havent test them yet.
 There is enable script which adds the missing zones, and disable which deletes the zones we just added.

-The default zones are not touches in neither of the scripts.
+Nevertheless the default configuration contains all weather profiles all zones, default and none defaults.

 ## Enable weather for all zones